MuhammadABasit/Sales-Analysis-Report-Dashboard-using-Power-BI/README.md

 # Sales-Analysis-Report-Dashboard-using-Power-BI-and-Microsoft-SQL-Server-Management
 ## Disclaimer: This work is solely for practice and learning purposes.
 I watched 'Ali Ahmad's' youtube video on creating a Data Analyst Portfolio.

-Doing this Practice project gave me the ability to learn SQL and PowerBI to enhance my Data Analysis skills.
+Doing this Practice project gave me the ability to learn SQL and PowerBI to enhance my SQL Query, Data Visualization, Data cleaning and transformation, Data model and web design skills.
 The technoligies I used were PowerBI, Microsoft SQL Server Management System, Excel and wordpress to create the website and show off my portfolio.
 The link for the website is below:

 https://muhammadabasit.wordpress.com/